 | Couple sharing connection | 7 | 10 GB |

-If you want to fine-tune the calculation based on your apps, you have a consumption calculator that prevents you from paying too much or running out of data halfway through your trip.
-We explain this in detail in our guide on how much data you need for travel, which helps you choose the right plan.
+If you want to fine-tune the calculation according to your apps, you have a consumption calculator that avoids overpaying or running out of data halfway through your trip.
+We explain it in detail in our guide to tricks to save data on a trip with an eSIM, which helps you choose the right plan and not run short.

 How to install and activate your eSIM step by step

-Installing an eSIM takes 1 minute: after purchase, you receive a QR code by email, scan it from your phone settings, and a new data profile is added.
-Ideally, do this at home with Wi-Fi and activate it when you land at Sal or Boa Vista airport.
+Installing an eSIM takes 1 minute: after purchase, you receive a QR by email, scan it from your phone's settings, and a new data profile is added.
+The ideal is to do it at home with Wi-Fi and activate it when you land at Sal or Boa Vista airport.

 - Purchase the plan and receive the QR code in your email.

-- Connect to your home Wi-Fi so you don't use data during installation.
+- Connect to your home Wi-Fi to avoid using data during installation.

-- Go to Settings, Mobile Data or Network, and add a plan or eSIM by scanning the QR code.
+- Go to Settings, Mobile Data or Network, and add a plan or eSIM by scanning the QR.

 - Label the profile as "Cape Verde" to distinguish it from your Spanish line.

-- Upon arrival, activate the travel profile's data and leave your Spanish number only for calls or SMS.
+- Upon arrival, activate the data for the travel profile and leave your Spanish number only for calls or SMS.

-I recommend installing it before you leave and reserving activation for your destination; this way, you arrive with instant coverage without relying on slow airport Wi-Fi.
-If this is your first time, follow the step-by-step details in our guide on how to install an eSIM.
+I recommend installing it before you leave and reserving activation for your destination; that way, you arrive with instant coverage without relying on airport Wi-Fi, which is often slow.
+If it's your first time, follow the step-by-step details in our guide on how to install an eSIM.

 Prices: eSIM vs. local SIM card and roaming

-As a rough estimate, a data eSIM for Cape Verde typically ranges from low prices for several GB, compared to your operator's roaming, which can multiply that cost several times over.
+As a rule of thumb, a data eSIM for Cape Verde usually falls within a low price range for several GB, compared to roaming from your operator, which can multiply that cost several times.
 A local SIM card is cheap but requires time, documentation, and a physical store.
-Check the official operator's website for exact data.
+Check the official operator's website for the exact figures.

 Comparing three options helps you decide.
 Roaming is convenient but expensive and unpredictable.
 A local SIM is economical in terms of megabytes but makes you waste time in a store as soon as you arrive and change your number.
-An eSIM combines the best: contained price, immediate activation, and keeping your Spanish number operational.
+An eSIM combines the best of both: reasonable price, immediate activation, and keeping your Spanish number active.

 | Option | Relative cost | Convenience | Keep your number |